nirex0/Warp-Framework/README.md

 =====

-Since the plan list got a little bigger than I originally expected, I decided it would be best if I moved it to another MarkDown (MD) page, You can find it [Here](https://github.com/nirex0/Warp-Framework/blob/master/TODO.md)!
+Since the plan list got a little bigger than I originally expected, I decided it would be best if I moved it to another MarkDown (MD) page; You can find it [Here](https://github.com/nirex0/Warp-Framework/blob/master/TODO.md)!

 FRAMEWORK VIEW
 ==============